- Free Consultation: 866-966-5240 Tap Here To Call Us

 2. Negligence

-California recognizes a general duty of care in product design and distribution.
-A social media company that knew or should have known that its platform caused psychological harm to minors — and failed to take reasonable steps to prevent that harm — may be liable for negligence.
-Evidence from internal Meta research showing that Instagram was harmful to teenage girls, which emerged in 2021 through the Wall Street Journal’s reporting on the “Facebook Files,” has significantly strengthened negligence claims.
+A social media company that knew or should have known its platform caused psychological harm to minors — and failed to take reasonable steps to prevent that harm — may be liable for negligence.
+Internal Meta research showing that Instagram worsened body image issues for roughly one in three teen girls, which emerged through the “Facebook Files” reporting, has significantly strengthened negligence claims.

 3. Failure to Warn

-Even if a product has some inherent risk, a manufacturer has a legal duty to warn users of known dangers.
-Social media companies have never placed any meaningful warning on their platforms about the risk of addiction, depression, anxiety, or self-harm.
+Even where a product has inherent risks, a manufacturer has a legal duty to warn users of known dangers.
+Social media companies have never placed any meaningful warning about the risk of addiction, depression, anxiety, or self-harm on their platforms.
 This failure to warn is an independent basis for liability in California.

 4. Wrongful Death

-In the most heartbreaking cases — those involving the suicide of a minor or young adult following years of harmful social media use — California law allows surviving family members to bring a wrongful death social media lawsuit.
-These cases carry the most significant damages and have drawn the most intense media and legal scrutiny.
+In the most tragic cases — involving the suicide of a minor or young adult following years of harmful social media use — California law allows surviving family members to bring a wrongful death lawsuit.
+These cases carry the most significant damages and have drawn the most intense legal scrutiny.
 If your family has experienced this tragedy, please speak with a Los Angeles personal injury attorney immediately.

 What About Section 230?